Giuseppe Iannaccone

 Giuseppe Iannaccone is an Italian scientist, engineer and author in the field of solid-state electronics and quantum transport.
 He is Professor of Electronics at the University of Pisa, Italy, Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and Fellow of the American Physical Society (APS).

 Early life and education

-Giuseppe Iannaccone was born in Avellino in 1968 and grew up in Livorno graduating from high school in 1986.
+Giuseppe Iannaccone was born in Avellino in 1968 and grew up in Livorno, graduating from scientific high school "Federigo Enriques" in 1986.
 He received his MS and PhD in Electrical Engineering from the University of Pisa in 1992 and 1996, respectively.